skyairmj/opscode/cookbooks/yum/README.md

 #### Actions

-- :add: creates a repository file and builds the repository listing (default)
+- :create: creates a repository file and builds the repository listing
+- :add: runs create action if repository file is missing (default)
 - :remove: removes the repository file
 - :update: updates the repository